hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

   - Storage
   - hpe-alletra
 ---
-The Data Services Cloud Console (DSCC) UI might be sufficient for many customer (maybe even most of them), but lately I was approached from multiple customer that were looking for an efficient way to manage the HPE storage assets with PowerShell scripts.
+The Data Services Cloud Console (DSCC) UI might be sufficient for many customer (maybe even most of them), but lately I was approached from multiple customer that were looking for an efficient way to manage their HPE storage assets with PowerShell scripts.
 When I started looking into the available option to access the DSCC API with PowerShell I obviously first found the [PowerShell toolkit for managing the HPE Data Services Cloud Console](https://developer.hpe.com/blog/new-powershell-toolkit-available-for-managing-hpe-data-services-cloud-console/) on the [HPE Developer Portal](https://developer.hpe.com/).
 Working with this PowerShell toolkit I realized that it is on one hand an honorable first approach of my colleagues to write such a toolkit, but it is not complete and not yet fully tested.
+H﻿ence, a different solution needed to be found.

-On the other hand, the DSCC provides an public Open API 3.X spec that can be used to generate your preferred language SDK as it is described for Python in this [blog](https://developer.hpe.com/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator/).
+The DSCC provides an public Open API 3.X spec that can be used to generate your preferred language SDK as it is described for Python in this [blog](https://developer.hpe.com/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator/).
 Using the Open API 3.X spec of the DSCC API has the benefit, that it is providing a complete list of possible API operations.
+And once the procedure to generate the SDK is in place, a new SDK can easily be created if new features are exposed via the DSCC API.

 In this blog I will describe the steps I used to generate a DSCC PowerShell SDK and show in a view examples how this SDK is used for daily tasks, my customer asked me for help.

-# **Creating the DSCC Powershell SDK**
+# Creating the DSCC Powershell SDK

 My first step to generate the DSCC Powershell SDK was to download the current [YAML](https://console-us1.data.cloud.hpe.com/doc/api/v1/storage-api.yaml)- or [JSON](https://console-us1.data.cloud.hpe.com/doc/api/v1/storage-api.json) Open API 3.x spec of the DSCC API that you can find on the [Data Services Cloud API documentation](https://console-us1.data.cloud.hpe.com/doc/api/v1/) page.